kevinptx/patientApp/README.md

 # patientApp is a Java Spring Boot project for doctors, nurses, and medical providers to keep track of patient data.
-It is the personal capstone project for HackBright Academy's Java Spring Boot program.
+It is the personal capstone project for Devmountain's Java Spring Boot program.

 ## A GIF example of the app.
 It is only a simplified prototype that is still under development:
 ### Note: GIF quality has been purposely reduced using Gifski in order to decrease file size for the purpose of uploading on GitHub.